 We already referenced this above.
 One of the most significant benefits of telepharmacy is that it, like other telehealth services, can help make healthcare more accessible to those who live in rural or isolated communities and makes pharmacy services more readily available and convenient for those with limited mobility, time, or transportation options.
 Telepharmacy services are typically delivered via an interactive communication platform that uses audio and/or video to connect pharmacists and patients in real time.
 Nearly all consumers already own mobile phones and computers.
 Most mobile phones can access the internet and include a camera, and consumers have become more comfortable with videotelephony programs (e.g., Zoom, Skype, Facebook Messenger) thanks, in part, to the COVID-19 pandemic.
 Such technology, together with broadband (i.e., high-speed) internet, is largely what is required for patients to receive telepharmacy services.

-While not necessary for the delivery of telehealth services, broadband internet greatly improves the speed and convenience, and in turn the adoption of.
+While not necessary for the delivery of telehealth services, broadband internet greatly improves the speed and convenience, and, in turn, adoption of telepharmacy.
 Among the benefits of broadband is that it provides a higher speed for data transmission, which is needed for quality videoconferencing and the exchange of large quantities of healthcare information; access is constant, so there's no need to reconnect to the Internet, as is required for dial-up internet; and it does not impede phone lines.
 Unfortunately, millions of Americans do not have broadband access.
 A BroadbandNow Research report estimates that 42 million Americans lack the ability to purchase broadband internet.
-While telepharmacy can still conducted with the use of phones, greater access to broadband internet will greatly improve the quality of telepharmacy interventions.
+While telepharmacy can be conducted with the use of phones, greater access to broadband internet will greatly improve the quality of telepharmacy interventions.

 That's the bad news.
 The good news is that this figure should decline.
 As the Federal Communications Commission's latest annual Broadband Deployment Report notes, the number of Americans without access to fixed broadband decreased 30% during 2017 and 2018.
 Lawmakers are also aggressively pushing for the expansion of broadband access.
 As the number of Americans lacking broadband access drops, the number of consumers who can benefit from telepharmacy will increase.